 Covid-19: Gujarat sets up separate wards at hospitals to treat black fungus cases among patients

-The Indian Council of Medical Research has issued an advisory for the infection.
+The Indian Council of Medical Research has issued an advisory for the black fungus infection.

 The Vijay Rupani-led Gujarat administration has announced that all government-run hospitals reporting incidents of mucormycosis, a fungal infection more commonly known as “black fungus”, will set up separate wards to treat these patients, The Indian Express reported on Sunday.